ejangelico/psec4-analysis/README.md

 # psec4-analysis
-My personal code for analyzing psec4 acdc/acc data in python. this is code for doing explorative data analysis and has no physics macros
+My personal code for analyzing psec4 acdc/acc data in python.
+The macros I use to do full analyses (contained in RunAnalysis) have been omitted for simiplicity.